orefifa12/Route/README.md

 In this project you are asked to implement a routing service that represents the United States highway network as a graph and calculates routes and distances on this network.
 At a high level, in part 1 you will implement `GraphProcessor` which stores a graph representation and provides public methods to answer connectivity, distance, and pathfinding queries.
 This part of the project will be autograded as per usual.

 In part 2 you will implement a `main` method in `GraphDemo` that produces a minimal viable product (sometimes known in industry as an _MVP_) demonstrating the functionality of `GraphProcessor` and visualizing the results.
-You could, for example, include a video of your demo as part of submitting something [P8 Create](https://docs.google.com/document/d/1VEJzUNFPdutbD-zIscUmEf8y0Ie4dLU_e8FNm0c7nWA/edit?usp=sharing).
+You could, for example, include a video of your demo as part of submitting something for [P8 Create](https://docs.google.com/document/d/1VEJzUNFPdutbD-zIscUmEf8y0Ie4dLU_e8FNm0c7nWA/edit?usp=sharing).

-To complete Part 1, you'll need to understand the classes you're given and the code you'll need to write.
+To complete Part 1, you'll need to understand the classes you're given and the code you're asked to write.
 The classes you're given include `Point` and `Visualize` (which uses the `StdDraw` class you used in *P1 NBody*), and some JUnit testing classes.
 Details can be found in [details document](docs/details.md) with a high-level overview here.

 ## Classes